 These people are exhausting.
 I have been kind, caring and supportive, yet instead of being grateful, they lay guilt trips on me because I haven't done enough.
 Thus, like so many others, I distance myself from them.
 This is what they want.
 The need to be 'right' that the whole world is out to get them.
 Nobody else has problems or concerns as bad as them.

 Well, I will not let these positive energy saboteurs drain away my right to a peaceful and happy life.
 I have distanced myself from such negative forces because I choose to become even stronger.
 I've done what I can and I feel no guilt.
 Now this might seem inappropriate and I apologise if you find the following offensive.
-To all those negative energy saboteurs, I did what I could to be there for you, yet you dismissed me as just another nasty person with a hidden agenda.
+To all those positive energy saboteurs, I did what I could to be there for you, yet you dismissed me as just another nasty person with a hidden agenda.
 Well, I say to them, 'fuck off'.

 In my own ongoing pursuit of maintaining positive distractions, I took a few more photographs.
 So, here you are and I hope you like them.
 Thanks.